YouTube Giraffe Cam: Animal Adventure Park’s April The Giraffe, ‘Significant Bulging Of Belly’ And Distracted

 For the past two months, more than 500,000 people around the world have been waiting for April the giraffe to go into active labor.
 We have watched the YouTube giraffe cam as she has grown significantly in size.
 We hold our breath every time April raises her tail, and each day we have hoped that today just might be the day that she goes into labor.
 Some have spent several hours of every day watching the YouTube giraffe cam, and others have simply kept an ear out while reading the occasional article or update.

-Fans of April The Giraffe have asked the Animal Adventure Park, where April lives, to text them when active labor begins.
+Fans of April the giraffe have asked the Animal Adventure Park, where April lives, to text them when active labor begins.
 The zoo complied by developing a text alert subscription, which many fans of April the giraffe have paid for.
 Members who have subscribed to the text alert system wait by their phones, hoping to get that one very important text.
 April the giraffe, completely unaware of the internet sensation that she has become, continues to go about her daily business.
 She eats and meanders around her stall, also patiently waiting for nature to take its course.

 A post shared by Animal Adventure Park (@animaladventurepark) on